julianna-langston/chartjs2music/README.md

 This plugin is currently in beta, so not all of the chart.js features are currently supported.

 A quick list of chart.js features we currently support includes:
-* Chart types: bar, line, pie, doughnut, polar, and combinations therein.
+* Chart types: bar, line, pie, doughnut, polar, radar, and combinations therein.
+* Boxplots using the `@sgratzl/chartjs-chart-boxplot` plugin (only support boxplots when there are no other chart types present)
 * Axes options: `title`, `min`, `max`, `type="linear"`, `type="logarithmic"`.
 * Chart title
 * Most data structures (not including `parsing` or non-standard axes identifiers)
-* Boxplots using the `@sgratzl/chartjs-chart-boxplot` plugin (only support boxplots when there are no other chart types present)

 Note that visual-specific chart features are ignored.
 This includes things like color, padding, line thickness, etc.